apache/spark/core/src/main/resources/error/README.md

 ## Access fields

-To add error fields to error messages, set the Spark configuration:

-    spark.showSparkErrorFields = true

 To access error fields, catch exceptions that extend `org.apache.spark.SparkError` and access
   - Error class with `errorClass`
   - SQLSTATE with `sqlState`